 This exercises are perfect for seniors since they are non-competitive, low impact, self-paced, and a gentle physical exercise combined with stretching of the muscles to prevent injury.
 Tai Chi’s gentle and flowing actions promote relaxation, stress relief and a conscious awareness of the present.

-What Are The Benefits of Tai Chi?
+What Are The Benefits of Tai Chi Exercises for Seniors?

 According to the Chinese who practice Tai Chi, this exercise is capable of delaying the aging process, prolonging life, increasing flexibility, strengthening muscles and tendons.
 Tai Chi also aids in the treatment of heart disease, high blood pressure, arthritis, skin diseases, and many other illnesses.
 But there has not been sufficient scientific evidence to support this claim.
 We’re big fans of exercise, even for our memory care residents at our assisted living homes.

 However, a meta-analysis study (a study that combined the results of many different studies) conducted research on Tai Chi.
 Throughout the research, many subjects were observed.
 Researchers concluded that there are indeed, positive effects of tai chi on health, fitness, and balance.